Commandtechno/robert/README.md

 ok docs time

-NOTE: fuck typings i gave up on that shit it made me angry
+NOTE: ~~fuck typings i gave up on that shit it made me angry~~ NOTE #2: i have reconsidered my previous anger and it is now in typescript

 # Usage